Blood Orange (2016 film)

 Blood Orange is a 2016 film noir directed by Toby Tobias and starring Iggy Pop as an ageing rock star (Bill) and Kacey Barnfield as his young wife (Isabelle).
-It is the first film in which Iggy Pop played a lead role, although he had had previously had cameo roles in several films.
+It is the first film in which Iggy Pop played a lead role, although he had previously had cameo roles in several films.

 Plot

-In a stunning modern Spanish Villa lives Bill, an aging, half-blind rock star, with his young, very beautiful and sexually promiscuous wife Isabelle.
+In a stunning modern Spanish Villa lives Bill, an ageing, half-blind rock star, with his young, very beautiful and sexually promiscuous wife Isabelle.
 Into their Ibizan paradise comes Lucas, an ex-lover looking for revenge.
 Lucas wants his inheritance back; he believes she stole it from him, but Isabelle will give him nothing.
 Bill asks Lucas to stay and to make peace with Isabelle.
 However, Lucas is already torn up inside with the desire for revenge, and when he sees how Isabelle is having one of her flings with David, their Spanish pool boy, he sees an opportunity to turn the tables and things spiral dangerously out of control.